HL7/davinci-dtr/input/pagecontent/formal_specification.md

 DTR makes use of the identifier names within the CQL.
 The DTR process will examine the payer supplied Questionnaire resource.

-* This resource SHALL conform to the [CQF Questionnaire Profile](http://hl7.org/fhir/R4/cqf.html)
+* This resource SHALL conform to the [DTR SDC Questionnaire](StructureDefinition-dtr-sdc-questionnaire.html)
-  *  The DTR process will examine each `Questionnaire.item` to find a `valueExpression`

   * Resources are retrieved from the EHR FHIR server with RESTful queries and CQL is executed to extract relevant information
   * Values extracted from the FHIR resources are assigned identifier strings and the DTR process will then use these statement identifiers to retrieve a value from the CQL execution